tldr-pages/tldr/pages/linux/tmt-run.md

 `tmt run --all execute --how {{tmt}} --interactive`

-- Use dry mode to see what actions would happen and use highest verbosity:
+- Use dry mode to see what actions would happen and use the highest verbosity:

 `tmt run --dry -vvv`